xenartist/x1-wiki/solxen-tx/solxen-tx.md

 ./solxen-tx miner
 ```

-* At the beginning of the log, the wallet address being used will be displayed, either one or more (depending on whether the Num value in the configuration file is 1 or >1, recommend 4).
-Verify the wallet address is the correct one as expected.
+* In **Step 5.
+Check mining wallet balance (MUST)**, the wallet address being used will be displayed, either one or more (depending on whether the Num value in the configuration file is 1 or >1, recommend 4).
+Verify the wallet addresses are the correct ones as expected.

 * Stop the program, recharge SOL to the mining wallet address:
-	* If it is the XOLANA network, you can follow **Step 6** to receive the XOLANA network's test SOL token airdrop;
+	* If it is the **XOLANA devnet** network, you can follow **Step 6** to receive the XOLANA network's test SOL token airdrop;
-	* If it is the mainnet-beta network, you can deposit SOL to the mining wallet address (one or more mining wallet addresses).
+	* If it is the **mainnet-beta** network, you can deposit SOL to the mining wallet address (one or more mining wallet addresses).

 * After successful recharge, restart the program to officially start mining.